 The Department of Educational Psychology has multiple areas of graduate study.
 These include Counseling Psychology and Counselor Education; School Psychology; Human Development, Culture and Learning Science; and Quantitative Methods.

-Counseling Psychology & Counselor Education
+Counseling Psychology and Counselor Education

-Learn more about Counselor Education >
+Learn more about the M.Ed. in Counselor Education

-Learn more about Counseling Psychology >
+Learn more about the Ph.D. in Counseling Psychology

 The M.Ed., M.A., and Ph.D. programs in Human Development, Culture, and Learning Science (HDCLS) train graduate students in theories of human cognition, culture, development, language, learning, motivation, social, and personality psychology.
 Graduates are prepared for teaching and research careers in these areas.

-M.Ed.
-M.A.
+M.A. and M.Ed.
 Ph.D.

-The M.Ed., and Ph.D.
+The M.Ed. and Ph.D.
 Quantitative Methods specializations offer training in modern statistical and psychometric methods to prepare graduates to advance methodological research and to apply those methods to address educational and social science research questions.
 Our graduates are employed in academia, professional testing organizations, educational research and development agencies, industrial psychology agencies, governing agencies of higher education, state departments of education, and research and program evaluation divisions of large school districts.

-The School Psychology doctoral program uses a scientist-practitioner model to prepare Ph.D. psychologists to understand and enhance the development of children and adolescents in context.
-The masters (M.A./S.S.P.) program is designed for students who are interested in a future doctoral training, but first wish to gain experience as a researcher or as a Licensed Specialist in School Psychology (LSSP).
+The School Psychology program offers doctoral (Ph.D.) and Master’s degrees (Specialist in School Psychology, MA/SSP).
+The doctoral program uses a scientist-practitioner model to prepare applied researchers and licensed psychologists to understand and enhance the development of children, adolescents, and their caretakers in context.
+The School Psychology master's program is designed for those who may be interested in future doctoral training, but first wish to gain experience in research or in schools employed as a Licensed Specialist in School Psychology (LSSP).